bp0609/CS331-Computer-Networks-Assignment1/README.md

 3. **Ran `tcpreplay` on one machine** to send packets at a controlled rate.
 4. **Executed `packetSniffer.py` on the other machine** to capture and analyze packets.

-This setup ensured **zero packet loss** and provided a controlled environment for traffic analysis.
+This setup ensured provided a controlled environment for traffic analysis.
 The Ethernet cable facilitated direct data transfer, eliminating potential interference from wireless networks.

 ## Log Files